 After our coach ride back to the Baldur, we had the afternoon free to do as we pleased.
 We chose not to go on any additional optional tours of the area, including the Marienberg Fortress.
 So after lunch, Robyne and I decided to head back into Wurzburg.
 It was a pleasant walk, and we shopped the afternoon away.
 We appreciated the free time and the opportunity to explore on our own.

-The Baldur was docked just steps away from Wurzburg’s iconic Chain Bridge
+The Baldur had docked just steps away from Wurzburg’s iconic Old Main Bridge with the Marienberg Fortress looming over it.

 The Baldur was docked on the Main River, just outside of the Wurzburg city center.
 I used the late afternoon hours to get in a quick 4-mile run.
 My route, suggested by Eddie, at the Baldur reception desk, was along the Main River, through tree-lined streets and shaded parks.
 It was epic.
 That’s the way to run!
 I appreciated the encouragement and suggestion from Eddie because I was running by myself in a foreign country and did not know the area.
 He recommended the best route for me.
 I was reassured and had no worries for my safety.